rama-oi/carey/readme.md

 ## Dead Keys Included

-guaraguao includes the following **dead keys**, used to type accented and diacritic characters:
+Guaraguao includes the following **dead keys**, used to type accented and diacritic characters:

 ```
 ´ ¨ ^ ˇ ˘ ¯ ° ~ ¸ ˛